Juan Sebastián Verón: Italian triumphs and passport controversy

 In 1998, after playing for Argentina at the 1998 World Cup, he signed for Parma for £15 million.
+Under Alberto Malesani, Verón operated as the advanced playmaker in a 3–4–1–2 formation behind the strike partnership of Enrico Chiesa and Hernán Crespo, with the freedom to roam across the attacking midfield line.
+He earned praise in the media for his creativity and influence on the side, with the team's play revolving around his flair.
+Parma went on to win the Coppa Italia and the UEFA Cup, with Verón playing an important role in both successes.
+Despite his success in the advanced role, reports at the time of his departure noted that Verón preferred to operate as an outright midfielder rather than remain in the position behind the strikers favoured by Malesani.

-The following year, Parma won the Coppa Italia and the UEFA Cup.
-Eriksson then signed him again, this time for Lazio in an £18.1 million deal, with Verón reportedly netting a weekly wage of £48,000.
+Sven-Göran Eriksson then signed him again, this time for Lazio in an £18.1 million deal, with Verón reportedly netting a weekly wage of £48,000.
+At Lazio, Eriksson used Verón in a fluid playmaking role that often saw him operate from deeper midfield positions, orchestrating the team's play while retaining considerable freedom to roam across midfield and move into more advanced areas behind the forwards.
+Verón later described Eriksson as the manager who understood him best and said that the freedom he was afforded allowed him to produce his best football.
 He made his debut for Lazio in the Italian side's 1–0 victory over Manchester United in the European Super Cup in Monaco.

-In 2000, Verón was the driving force for Lazio as they captured the Scudetto, the Coppa Italia and the Italian Super Cup, as he scored eight goals.
+In 2000, Verón was described as the driving force behind Lazio as they captured the Scudetto, the Coppa Italia and the Italian Super Cup.
+During the 1999–2000 Serie A season, he scored eight league goals, a career-best return in the competition.

 But in February 2000, he was under investigation by Italian police for a possible fake Italian passport in order to avoid the non-EU quota.
-However, the charge was cleared by FIGC in June 2001, because his passport really had been issued by Italian officials and he avoided a ban.
+The charge was cleared by FIGC in June 2001, because his passport really had been issued by Italian officials and he avoided a ban.
 However, a new controversy was exposed that Verón and his agent may have used fake documents submitted to the Italian government in order to allege to the government that Verón had Italian descent and grant him an Italian passport, which claimed an Italian, Giuseppe Antonio Porcella was Verón's great-grandfather Ireneo Portela.
 Manchester United even inserted a clause in the transfer document for a possible ban.
 In July 2002, he was called to appear before Italy's state prosecutor to answer allegations he illegally acquired an Italian passport.
 Elena Tedaldi, the agent who helped Verón to get the passport, was jailed for 15 months, but Verón himself and former Lazio chairman Sergio Cragnotti were acquitted in 2007.
 It is because Verón also had Italian descent through another great-grandparent and it was Tedaldi who used the fake documents.